 Hibernating?
 Us too, and it’s not just the onset of our cool, wet, autumn weather.
 If you’re following us on social media or are a fellow kiwi furfamily, you’ll already know that New Zealand implemented a nationwide lockdown last week.
 It’s a semi-proactive measure to (hopefully) stem the spread of COVID-19.
 Here’s what lockdown means for upcoming posts on the blog and our furfamily life behind the scenes.
 I’ve also included ideas for lockdown with pets, maintaining fun mental and physical stimulation for dogs, and links to other helpful resources for fellow pet owners.

 Although the following post is COVID-19 focused, there will (unfortunately and inevitably) be other future epidemics and/or pandemics that affect pet owners.
-I had originally planned to share this as a temporary post.
+I’d originally planned to share this as a temporary post.
 I’ve since been encouraged by readers and friends to keep it active in case parts may someday be helpful to other situations.
-I’ll add a pawnote from the blog dogs with any major updates, lessons learned, or other useful information after the fact.
+You can fast forward past this intro to the ideas and resources below.
+I’ll add pawnotes from the blog dogs with any major updates, lessons learned, or other useful information after the fact.
 Be safe, furfriends.

 Upcoming Blog Posts and Social Media Shares